 When the court handles processes like property division and alimony, it tries to ensure that both parties maintain the same quality of life post-divorce they enjoyed while married.
 To achieve that goal, the court might ask one party to financially support the other while the spouse in question applies to jobs or receives the education they need to become more financially stable.

-To learn more about how courts handle alimony, check out our spousal maintenance page.
+Learn more about how courts handle alimony — check out our spousal maintenance page.

 Child Custody & Support

-If you share a child (or children) with your spouse, you'll need to develop child custody and support arrangements that further your child's best interests and allow them to thrive post-divorce.
+If you share a child (or children) with your spouse, you'll need to develop conservatorship and support arrangements that further your child's best interests and allow them to thrive post-divorce.

 Most courts operate under the presumption that joint custody arrangements (where both parents share roughly the same amount of time with their kid) will benefit the child most, and try to encourage the parents to draft a joint custody parenting plan as a result.
 Joint custody also has the benefit of reducing the child support burden for whichever party is the noncustodial parent.

 However, joint custody arrangements aren't always the best for a child.
-If you believe your partner is an unfit parent or you deserve more than joint custody, a custody lawyer can help you fight for your parental rights and safeguard your child's future in court.
+If you believe your partner is an unfit parent or you deserve more than joint custody, then our Austin divorce lawyers can help you fight for your parental rights and safeguard your child's future in court.